Foamy lattes are a delicious treat, and you may find yourself wondering how you can replicate your favorite beverage at home.

 Once you have acquired these items, it is time to get started making your very own foam:

-1. Heat the half and half to 140 °F (60 °C) or until you see steam.
-You can heat your milk in a saucepan on the stove using medium heat or use a cup in the microwave.
+1. Heat the half and half to 140°F (60°C) or until steam appears.
+You can heat your milk in a saucepan on the stove using medium heat or use a microwave-safe cup.
 Be careful not to raise your milk’s temperature above 160 °F (71.1 °C), or it will scald, and you will have to start over.

 2. Pour the half and half into a cup.
 It is advisable to use a glass or metal cup with a wide mouth for the best leverage when creating your foam.